 The city traces its roots to the 5th century, but really started to flourish from the 16th century onwards as a busy market town in the Aire Valley.
 The city's subsequent industrial history can be seen in many names and historical buildings.
 Leeds is the largest centre for business, legal and financial industries outside of London.
-Leeds’ population today is approximately 780,000, making it the 3rd largest urban sub-division in the UK.
+Leeds’ population today is over 800,000, making it the 4th largest city in the UK.

 Companies with regional or national offices in Leeds, include KPMG, Norwich Union, First Direct, Lloyds Banking Group, HBOS, Royal Bank of Scotland, HSBC, Alliance and Leicester, Zurich Financial Services and Direct Line.
 The Bank of England has its second office (after Threadneedle St) on King Street in the business quarter.
 In addition to finance, 6 of the UK’s largest 25 law firms have a major presence in Leeds - including DLA Piper, Eversheds and Pinsent Masons.